Watercolor for Beginners: Lesson 2 – Brush Techniques & Creating Texture

 Next Steps

-🎥 Watch the full tutorial on YouTube: Coming SOON!
+🎥 Watch the full tutorial on YouTube: Full Tutorial!

 👉 Stay tuned for Lesson 3, where we’ll start layering colors—an essential skill for your final watercolor pet portrait! 🐶🎨